 The companies were the equivalent of today’s Googles and Apples – giants whose failure seems implausible.
 But, as the book’s title suggests, failing to adapt soon causes problems.

 There’s a lesson in the story for cyber security training.
 Cyber scams have evolved considerably from the days of Nigerian princes and we can expect further evolutions as time goes on.

 Cyber security training cannot remain static.
 It must update over time, in as close to real-time as is safe and possible.

-3. Failing to change people’s behaviour
+3. Failing to change people’s behavior

-Such training typically draws on learnings from psychology and behavioural science to ensure people remain vigilant both in and out of classrooms.
+Such training typically draws on learnings from psychology and behavioral science to ensure people remain vigilant both in and out of classrooms.
 Crucial to its efficacy is ongoing feedback on individual cyber security performance, which can be provided via simulated attacks and automatically tracked performance metrics.

 With things like simulated attacks, cyber security training doesn’t end the moment someone passes a quiz.
 Instead, simulated attacks bring training into the workplace, nudging people to behave in a cyber secure manner.